hzlmy2002/konla/webReport/webReport/content/en/docs/research/_index.md

 ---
-title: "Research"
+title: "Research & Algorithms"
-linkTitle: "Research"
+linkTitle: "Research & Algorithms"
 weight: 2
 date: 2022-4-01
 description: >
-  Learn about the technology we used, and key system design decisions.
+  Learn about the technology we used, including the external libraries, NLP models and algorithms.
 ---

-{{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
-{{% /pageinfo %}}

-Do you have any example **applications** or **code** for your users in your repo or elsewhere?
-Link to your examples here.